 School initiated absence (no parent excuse required).

-Following an excused absence, the student will be responsible for contacting teachers to complete all work not previously made-up.
+Either prior to an excused absence if possible, or following an excused absence, the student will be responsible for contacting teachers to complete all work not previously made-up.
 Make-up work timeline is outlined in the Student Handbook.
 After ten (10) consecutive excused absences, a parent conference will be held to discuss educational planning.

 The following absences will be treated as unexcused: